Create an individual video on a topic chosen on a first-come, first-served basis

 starts by introducing yourself and listing the topic you chose

-real-time handwriting on a board or paper and, at the same time, real-time audio and video of you.
-Your face, voice, and handwriting must be present in the video all at the same time, at all times, although you may begin with some writing already there.
+communication must be present in the video all at the same time, at all times, although you may begin with some text already there.

-The choice of topic is first-come, first-served on ASULearn.
+The choice of topic is first-come, first-served on ASULearn, and you may

 - by-hand Gaussian and solutions of a 2x3 with a generic k